k2view-academy/K2View-Academy/articles/01_fabric_overview/02_fabric_glossary.md

 <h3><strong>Swagger<strong>
 </td>
 <td width="482">
-<p>Fabric Studio supports invocation and testing of Web Services using Swagger.
-Swagger (Open Source under Apache License 2.0) is a specification and complete framework implementation for describing, producing, consuming, and visualizing RESTful Web Services.</p>
+<p>Fabric Studio supports invocation and testing of Web Services using Swagger (Open Source under Apache License 2.0), a specification and complete framework implementation for describing, producing, consuming, and visualizing RESTful Web Services.</p>
 <p>To connect to Swagger:</p>
 <p>Go to the following URL and specify the IP address of your Fabric Server: http://&lt;Fabric Server&gt;:3213/api</p>
 <p>     Or,</p>